A Closer Look at Fiber Optic Cable Assemblies

 Figure 2: APEX and ROC Test Examples

 A connection between a jumper having non-compliant end-face geometry and one that is standards compliant will exhibit inconsistent test results.
-For example, optical fibre links that pass acceptance testing using a compliant reference cord will exhibit higher optical loss and greater variability when replacing the reference cords with non-compliant jumpers.
+For example, optical fiber links that pass acceptance testing using a compliant reference cord will exhibit higher optical loss and greater variability when replacing the reference cords with non-compliant jumpers.

 Contamination and Surface/Subsurface Defects

-Fibre core fractures and the presence of contamination on ferrules, alignment sleeves or dust caps cause wide variations in both insertion loss and return loss performance.
+Fiber core fractures and the presence of contamination on ferrules, alignment sleeves or dust caps cause wide variations in both insertion loss and return loss performance.
 These issues are separate from end face geometry, but have an equally high impact on first pass yield for cabling acceptance testing.
 More importantly, these irregularities undermine network integrity because uncorrected contamination or fractures interfere with optical performance and results are highly variable and completely unpredictable.

 End Face Visual Inspection

 Surface defects and cleanliness are critical, but will not always be detected with insertion loss or end face geometry testing.
-A smooth but fractured fibre will not necessarily fail end face geometry checks for radius of curvature, apex offset and fiber height.
-Because proper cleanliness of the fibre jumper during manufacturing and installation is critical to reliability and optical performance, Siemon utilizes automated end face inspection for jumper cleanliness and surface defects according to IEC 61300-3-35 and IEC 62627.
+A smooth but fractured fiber will not necessarily fail end face geometry checks for radius of curvature, apex offset and fiber height.
+Because proper cleanliness of the fiber jumper during manufacturing and installation is critical to reliability and optical performance, Siemon utilizes automated end face inspection for jumper cleanliness and surface defects according to IEC 61300-3-35 and IEC 62627.
 This equipment automatically detects surface defects and contamination that can directly impact performance.

 Figure 3: End Face Contamination and Surface Defects